 The PHA may only compensate the independent entity from PHA ongoing administrative fee income (including amounts credited to the administrative fee reserve).
-The PHA may not use other program receipt to compensate the independent entity for its services.
-The PHA and independent entity may not charge the family any fee for the appraisal or the services provided by the independent entity.
+The PHA may not use other program receipts to compensate the independent entity for its services.
+The PHA and independent entity may not charge the family any fee for the appraisal, or the services provided by the independent entity.

-PHA NOTICE of OWNER SELECTION [24 CFR 983.51 (d)]
+PHA Notice of Owner Selection [24 CFR 983.51 (d)]